In the guide

 The offences contained in the CPRs would apply even if a trader did not know that the indicated mileage was incorrect.
 However, the Regulations also provide for a defence to the criminal charges.

-• the check MOT history page of the GOV.UK website allows you to check the mileage shown on the MOT history (if the vehicle is more than three years old)
+- you can see the MOT history of vehicles more than three years old on the GOV.UK website; this allows you to check the mileage shown on the MOT history

 It is likely that any professionally diligent business would apply the above checks and maintain a record of the checks made.
 However, despite these checks it may still not be possible to verify the mileage recorded and you should state this to customers.

-More detailed information on mileage descriptions can be found in 'Car traders and consumer law', Part A, in Business Companion's Business in Focus section.
+More detailed information on the car trade, including mileage descriptions, can be found in Business Companion's Business in Focus guide 'Car traders and consumer law'.

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.